-- Shows uses and sources of HOME and other funding
+Shows uses and sources of HOME and other funding

-- Attachment C Timeline
+Attachment C - Timeline

-- Attachment D Notice of Audit Report
+Attachment D - Federal Award Notification

-- Attachment E Parent Child Report
+Attachment "X" - Notice of Audit Report (if applicable)

-- Attachment F Federal Award Notification
+Attachment "X" - Parent Child Report (if applicable)

-Eligible Housing Types:
+ELIGIBLE HOUSING TYPES:

-- Stick-built residential sited on a lot owned by homeowner - Manufactured housing built in conformance with 24 CFR 3280.2 Manufactured housing must be reconstructed. - Modular built in conformance with State of Tennessee Modular Building Program established under the authority of the Tennessee Code Annotated 68-126-301 as implemented by the Tennessee Department of Commerce and Insurance and in accordance with the Property Standards requirements outlined in Section H.5 of this program description.
+- Stick-built residential site on a lot owned by homeowner - Manufactured housing built in conformance with 24 CFR 3280.2 - O Modular built in conformance with State of Tennessee Modular Building Program established under the authority of the Tennessee Code Annotated 68-126-301 as implemented by the Tennessee Department of Commerce and Insurance and in accordance with the Property Standards requirements outlined in Section H.5 of this program description.
 Additionally, the unit must be on a lot owned by the homeowner.